Feb 14, 2026

 Marital Squabbles

-: A commercial: after a montage of heterosexual couples arguing and then being deliriously happy, Amber introduces her System (stupid name): for $500, you get a jar and some beads.
+: A commercial: after a montage of hetero couples arguing and then being deliriously happy, Amber introduces her System (stupid name): for $500, you get a jar and some beads.
 Every time you disagree, you put a bead in the jar.
 Or go to Wal-Mart and buy the set-up for $10.
 She is surrounded by a group of ladies in white who look rather like Mormon sister-wives.

-When the filming is over, Amber and Jesse discuss the Simkins, who are milking their parents' tragic death: "I wish I had some traumatic event to make people like me."
+When the filming is over, Amber and Jesse discuss the Simkins, who are milking their parents' tragic passing: "I wish I had some traumatic event to make people like me."
 Be careful what you wish for, Buddy.
 I've seen Episode 3.7.

-The Dildo Barbecue:
+The Toy Barbecue:

 Why is he morose?
 The last we saw of him was at Dusty Daniels' racetrack.
 But this scene is coming after two marital problem scenes, so we have to conclude that we just missed a "Things are fine.
 Why are you being so weird?" conversation.

-Keefe is wearing a BDSM fetish outfit: several chokers, a slave collar with padlock, a vinyl top with built-in pecs and abs, and vinyl pants (I think).
+Keefe is wearing an outfit that I can't describe here.
 This again suggests that something has gone wrong.
-He wanted "cuddling," but Kelvin refused, ordering him to burn some sex toys instead -- destroy some penises?
+He wanted "cuddling," but Kelvin refused, ordering him to burn some toys instead?

-Notice that while Kelvin and Jesse are discussing their anxiety over leading the church, Keefe grabs a toy to use for anal sex from the pile, tries to hide it, and brings it into the house.
+Notice that while Kelvin and Jesse are discussing their anxiety over leading the church, Keefe grabs a toy from the pile, tries to hide it, and brings it into the house.
+It's for doing stuff when Kelvin says no.

 Since the couples' stories are usually parallel, viewers may conclude that Kelvin, too, is having an affair.
 Actually, he is not -- yet.
-Then why is he withholding sex?
+Then why is he withholding bedroom stuff?

 Back to Judy: as she and her fling Stephen smooch, Jesse and Kelvin come in!
 Caught in the act!
 They are disgusted, especially Kelvin: "Y'all are a pair of dirtbags!"